cesarvr/dev-lnk/README.md

 > This will trigger any time a new binary object is created...

-This means that binaries are deployed, now you can just can navigate to the React Native project and do:
+Now you can just can navigate to the React Native project and do:

 ```sh
 npx react-native run-android
 ```

 ### iOS

-For iOS the things is a bit different as per today we don't use a pre-compiled binary like we do on Android.
-But we can use the ```nlk``` to keep the source files in sync that way you can use your favourite tool to edit ```.hpp``` source files and use XCode to compile.
+For iOS the things is a bit different as per today we don't ship a pre-compiled binary like we do on Android.

-First as we did with the Android project we add a new entry to the ```nlk``` script:
+But we can keep the source files in sync between the main source of truth the ``realm-js`` folder against the iOS project embedded in the React Native project (```sample-rn-project```).
+So first as we did with the Android project we add a new entry to the script:

 ```sh
 // Android